Skip to main content

 Pakistan (Suppat, Kashmir)

 High-altitude deposits producing large, vivid green Peridot crystals.
-The extreme mining conditions (above 3,000 meters) and seasonal accessibility make these stones particularly special.
+The extreme mining conditions (above 3,000 meters) and seasonal accessibility make these stones special.
 Some exceptional specimens exceed 100 carats.

 Physical Properties